HealthSamurai/documentation/tutorials/custom-search.md

 {% endtab %}
 {% endtabs %}

 Hell ye!
 We got all needed data in exact shape we wanted.
-Additional information about custom queries can be found in REST API [$query](../api/usdquery.md) doc.
+Additional information about custom queries can be found in REST API [$query](../api/usdquery.md) documentation.

 {% hint style="info" %}
-Want to know more about Aidbox, FHIR and custom searches?
+Want to know more about Aidbox, FHIR, and custom search?
 Join our community [chat](https://community.aidbox.app/) \([\#aidbox](https://community.aidbox.app/) channel\).
 {% endhint %}